 KEF is an amazing company and the R300s show why they’re experts of their craft.
-The Uni-Q driver, excellent construction, beautiful design, and overall frequency response bring this speaker into a realm that is accessible for all, but provides a premium experience.
+The Uni-Q driver, excellent construction, beautiful design, and overall frequency response bring this speaker into a realm that is accessible for all but provides a premium experience.

 The small bookshelf design is beautifully executed with one of the three colored options.
 For me, the natural, real-wood finish is stunning in every way.
 When looking at the range overall, the black and white variants, while beautiful, do a massive disservice to the range when compared to the real-wood finish.

 The construction is much deeper than that.
-KEF’s innovation in design leads this speaker into the cutting edge instead of just a copy of a copy.
+KEF’s innovation in design leads this speaker to the cutting edge instead of just a copy of a copy.
 With this, the R300s sound not only beautiful but unique.

 However, that isn’t to cover how phenomenal they sound overall.
 The standout area is in the midrange.
 This high-bandwidth region punches with tight and focused clarity in a stunning way.
 The response is not too warm, but instead full and sleek.

-The low-end may be lacking a hair, but the top-end is beautifully dispersed.
+The low-end may be lacking hair, but the top-end is beautifully dispersed.
 The top is certainly there, but it’s soft in a way that makes the audio still sound exciting, but never harsh.

 Overall, the KEF R300 is a pretty expensive speaker considering where it fits in the market.
 Again, $2000 is $2000.
 However, the expense is easily justified with innovative design, beautiful construction, and absolutely top-notch sound quality.
 In every sense of the word, the KEF R300s are absolutely fantastic.